EMT 140

 To this day, many regard the original EMT 140 as the very best plate reverb ever made.
 The fact that there are a number of plug-in emulations of it speaks volumes of the heritage the EMT 140 leaves behind.

 The use of simulated reverberation for recording, broadcasting and TV dates back many years.
-It has found many applications both for creating special effects and for optimizing the room acoustical impression in musical recordings.
+It has found many applications both for creating special effects and for optimising the room acoustical impression in musical recordings.
 It has also found application in the creation of three-dimensional effects in stereo recording and for reconstituting mono recordings for stereo release.

 The EMT 140 Reverberation Unit is the standard device used throughout the entire world.
 The new improved version of the EMT 140, equipped with solid state electronics carries the designation EMT 140 TS and with built-in remote control EMT 140 FB-TS.

 Besides its ability to acoustically reproduce rooms of various sizes, it is also able to increase the apparent distance between sound source and microphone.
-For this reason it is possible to use the Reverberation Unit with maximum success in any of the following situations:
+For this reason, it is possible to use the Reverberation Unit with maximum success in any of the following situations:

 • For dramatic presentations on radio and television as well as for film sound stages for imparting the impression of large halls, factories, churches, bathrooms, cellars and many others.